weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 Sign up for a [Quay.io](https://quay.io) account, and record the username that it gives you.
 When you log in, you'll be able to see it under "Users and Organizations" on the right hand side of the Repositories page.

-Make an empty Quay.io repository called `front-end`.
-We'll configure Travis to push here later.
+Make an empty Quay.io repository called `front-end`, where you'll configure Travis to push to.

 ## Get a continuous integration account

 If you already have your own CI system, you can use that instead.
 All that Flux needs is that something creates a container image and pushes it to the registry whenever you push to GitHub.

-The example we'll use here is [Travis CI](https://travis-ci.org/).
-Sign up for an account if you haven't got one already, and hook it up to your GitHub account.
+The example used here is [Travis CI](https://travis-ci.org/).
+Sign up for an account if you haven't got one already, and then hook it up to your GitHub account.
 Click the `+` button next to "My Repositories" and toggle on the button for `<YOUR_GITHUB_USERNAME>/front-end` so that Travis automatically runs builds for the repo.

 ## Configure .travis.yml file